rileyzzz/devblog/_posts/2020-11-23-reverse-engineering-twinkles-pfx.markdown

 Regardless, it was still a fun challenge to reverse engineer the file format and subsequently create a viewer and editor program (with hopefully better camera controls than the original Auran tool).

 Before starting on the format serialization code or looking into the minutiae of particle rendering optimizations with OpenGL, I decided to first get to know the format and see how it's structured.
-This process consisted of a few hours of meticulously exporting pairs of .tfx files - one having the target value set to its default, and the other with an easily recognizable integer or float.
+This process consisted of a few hours of meticulously exporting and diffing pairs of .tfx files - one having the target value set to its default, and the other with an easily recognizable integer or float.
 After this, I had a more or less complete notepad document that I could base my viewer/editor off of.

 The format is structured as following (pseudocode):